AmirAgassi/RoatpkzMoneyPrinter/README.md

 Each vote website requires a captcha to be solved before registering your partial vote.
 To bypass these automatically, you should sign up to [2captcha](https://2captcha.com/) and paste your API key into the API_KEY variable.
 Next, you will need to download [chromedriver](https://chromedriver.chromium.org/downloads) and paste the path to the file under path_to_chromedriver.
 You will also need to manually sign up for as many mule accounts on Roatpkz as you'd like.

-Finally, you will need to pip install all of the packages in requirements.txt [requirements.txt].

 # 2captcha Roadblocks